ankakusu07/bitcoinvault/README.md

 Fair Play
 ---------

-Similar to Bitcoin, Bitcoin Vault is a decentralized community-driven project.
+Unlike Bitcoin, Bitcoin Vault is a centralized project.
 The authors of this reference implemntation provide no guarantees to its completeness, accuracy or future roadmap.
 You may become a member of the community by working on your own reference implementation or participating as a contributor on this one.